alex35469/Traffic-Analysis-on-wearables/Automation/README.md

   2. adb (Android Debug Bridge):

       1. Should also come with Android Studio
       2. Shoud be located in : */Users/<user>/Library/Android/sdk/platform-tools*

 On the **Ellisys laptop (Windows)**:
   1. AutoIt3
   2. Ellisys software
-  3. Ellisys software connected to the
+  3. Ellisys hardware

 On the **watch**: